Learning about taxes isn’t fun. But understanding some basics can help you be better prepared for tax filing time.

 It’s easy to brag when you get a big refund check, but what that really means is you’ve been lending the government money interest-free for the year.
 Work with your employer to adjust the amount withheld from each paycheck so it more accurately reflects the taxes you’ll need to pay at the end of the year.
 The IRS offers an online calculator to help you fill out the W-4 form your employer uses to figure out how much to withhold from each paycheck.

 See if any “Self-Employed” rules apply to you

 Whether you’re driving for a ride-sharing service once a week or occasionally freelancing, you’ll need to pay taxes on any self-employment income.
 Unlike your regular paycheck, taxes aren’t withheld, which requires extra planning and recordkeeping on your part.

 In many cases you’ll be expected to pay taxes quarterly rather than paying it all at the end of the year or you may face penalties when you file in April.
 However, you may be able to deduct many expenses related to your side job.
 See Self-Employed Individuals Tax Center for details and worksheets.

-Unless you have a large number of deductible expenses, it makes more sense to take the standard deduction ($6,350 for individuals or $12,700 for married couples filing jointly in 2017).
-But if you have a mortgage, large medical bills or self-employment expenses, you may have enough deductions to justify itemizing.
+Unless you have a large number of deductible expenses, it makes more sense to take the standard deduction ($12,000 for individuals or $24,000 for married couples filing jointly in 2018).
+But if you have a mortgage, state and local taxes, large medical bills or self-employment expenses, you may have enough deductions to justify itemizing.